Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 Once you start collecting feedback at scale, you’ll quickly realize that it can become overwhelming and hard to manage.
 There are tons of different types of feedback that you need to stay on top off.

-Categorization is the solution—it’s how you organize your feedback so that you can easily find and analyze it later on.
+Categorization is the solution: it organizes your feedback so that you can easily find and analyze it later.

-A basic example of this is getting users to tag feedback as bugs or feature requests.
-Fortunately Featurebase does this for them using AI to automatically categorize feedback using content of the post.
+A basic example is getting users to tag feedback as bugs or feature requests.
+Fortunately, Featurebase does this for them using AI and natural language processing to automatically categorize feedback based on the content of the post.

 Users can also select the category manually.
 And since you decide what categories are available, the feedback you get is only categorized in a way that’s valuable to you.